SharePoint/sp-dev-docs/docs/sp-add-ins/update-host-web-components-in-sharepoint.md

 Before you begin, be familiar with [Update SharePoint Add-ins](update-sharepoint-add-ins.md) and the prerequisites and core concepts listed in it.

-<a name="UpdateHostWeb"> </a>
-## Update custom actions and add-in parts

-Your add-in can install two kinds of components on a host web with descriptive markup in the SharePoint Add-in: custom actions and add-in parts.
+Your add-in can install two kinds of components on a host web with descriptive markup in the SharePoint Add-in: **custom actions** and **add-in parts**.
 Updating these components is easier in the host web than in the add-in web.
 You don't need any update semantics.
 Just add/change the custom actions and add-in parts.
 When the SharePoint Add-in is updated, SharePoint always applies any new element manifest files and reapplies any changed element manifest files with the most recent version.
 No harm is done in reapplying; for example, a ribbon button for a custom action will not be added multiple times to the ribbon.

 When you update an add-in part, SharePoint replaces the old version with the new version in the Web Part gallery.
 Be sure to change the **Name** property of the **ClientWebPart** object when you update an add-in part.
 Doing this ensures that, when the add-in is updated, SharePoint will remove the old version of the add-in part (which is no longer part of the app) from all pages to which it was added.
 Users will need to re-add the new version to pages.